-(B) A completed JFS 01692, with supporting documentation, and if applicable, the JFS 01530 "Multiple Children/Large Family Assessment" (12/2006), serves as a shortened homestudy, replacing the JFS 01691, "Application for Child Placement" (rev. 12/2009) and the JFS 01673 "Assessment for Child Placement (Homestudy)" (rev. 08/2005) required by rule 5101:2-48-12 of the Administrative Code.
+(B) A completed JFS 01692, with supporting documentation, serves as a shortened homestudy, replacing the JFS 01691, "Application for Child Placement" (rev. 12/2014) and the JFS 01673 "Assessment for Child Placement (Homestudy)" (rev. 12/2014) required by rule 5101:2-48-12 of the Administrative Code.

-(1) A family has a total of five or more children residing in the home, including foster children and children in kinship care.
+(C) The assessor shall complete the JFS 01530"Large Family Assessment" (rev.12/2014) prior to the approval of the JFS 01692 if the foster family has a total of five or more children residing in the home, including the foster children and any children in kinship care.

 (D) The PCSA, PCPA, or PNA shall inform the foster caregiver consideration is given to the application if the placement is in the best interests of the child pursuant to rule 5101:2-48-16 of the Administrative Code.

-(E) If a PCSA, PCPA or PNA determines any statement in a homestudy is falsified, the PCSA, PCPA or PNA shall follow the procedures outlined in rule 5101:2-33-13 of the Administrative Code.
+(E) If a PCSA, PCPA or PNA determines any statement in a homestudy is falsified, or any document submitted throughout the homestudy process contains a false statement, the agency shall follow the procedures outlined in rule 5101:2-33-13 of the Administrative Code.

-(G) Upon receipt of a completed JFS 01692, the PCSA, PCPA, or PNA shall review the application with the foster caregiver.
-A PCSA, PCPA, or PNA shall not require the foster caregiver to undergo a bureau of criminal identification and investigation (BCII) or federal bureau of investigation (FBI) check as a condition of acceptance or approval of the application for adoption of a foster child; however, the agency shall inform the foster caregiver a criminal records check, pursuant to rule 5101:2-48-10 of the Administrative Code, is required before a court issues a final decree of adoption or an interlocutory order of adoption.
+(G) Upon receipt of a JFS 01692 from the foster caregiver, the PCSA, PCPA, or PNA shall review the application with the foster caregiver.
+An agency shall not require the foster caregiver to undergo a bureau of criminal investigation (BCI) or federal bureau of investigation (FBI) check as a condition of acceptance or approval of the application for adoption of a foster child; however, the agency shall inform the foster caregiver a criminal records check, pursuant to rule 5101:2-48-10 of the Administrative Code, is required before a court issues a final decree of adoption or an interlocutory order of adoption.

 (2) Information about the application process and eligibility requirements of Title IV-E adoption assistance, state adoption maintenance, post adoption special services subsidy, and non-recurring adoption expenses.